SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

-You can revise the ``SurveyQuestion`` example from above to use a constant property rather than a variable property for the ``text`` property of the question, to indicate that the question does not change once an instance of ``SurveyQuestion`` is created.
+You can revise the ``SurveyQuestion`` example from above to use a constant property rather than a variable property for the ``text`` property of the question, to indicate that the question doesn't change once an instance of ``SurveyQuestion`` is created.
 Even though the ``text`` property is now a constant, it can still be set within the class's initializer: